Jbleezy/BO1-Reimagined/README.md

 * 100% chance of opening a door when thrown near a door
 * 100% chance of upgrading current weapon when thrown near Pack-a-Punch machine
 * 100% chance of reviving player when thrown near downed player
-* 100% of fling effect when thrown near Cosmonaut
+* 100% chance of fling effect when thrown near Cosmonaut
 * 100% chance of hacking an exacavtor when thrown near the panel
 * 100% chance of random weapon powerup if thrown near a wall weapon
 * 100% chance of random powerup when throw near a powerup